What are Webhooks?

 Create a route in your web application that accepts

 POST requests.
-This is where we will send notifications.Requirements for the endpoint:- Must use HTTPS (not plain HTTP) — we reject HTTP endpoints for security
+This is where we send notifications.Requirements for the endpoint:- Must use HTTPS (not plain HTTP).
+We reject HTTP endpoints for security

 We test-ping your endpoint